zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### September 2012

-[Issue 661](https://github.com/pypa/pip/issues/661) is the first report I can find of the problem.
+[Pip issue 661](https://github.com/pypa/pip/issues/661) is the first I can find that directly describes the problem.
 The issue was deemed a problem with the `setup.py` of the to-be-downloaded package, added to that package's issue tracker almost two years later, and finally closed in 2017 after no further commentary.
 A salient comment:

 > The root problem here is that Python packaging does not yet have static metadata, and thus requires running `setup.py` to even acquire metadata about a package; to make sure it is actually the right project name and version, to find out what dependencies it has, etc. And projects like psycopg2 or scipy that have build dependencies are not careful to make it possible to get that metadata out of `setup.py` if you don't have all the build dependencies present on your system, because they primarily think of setup.py as intended for actual installation.